 Exposure to UV rays in sunlight can damage CBD products to the point that they reduce their potency or lose their cannabinoid content entirely.

-Exposing Cannabinoids to extreme temperatures can degrade them, as well as affect the terpenes which are another important part of the mixture.
+Exposing Cannabinoids to extreme temperatures can degrade them, as well as affect the terpenes, which are another important part of the mixture.

-Store CBD in an Air-tight Container
+Store CBD in an air-tight container

 Exposure to oxygen is another factor that can cause the premature breakdown of cannabinoids, including CBD.